KillarneyHeightsHS/Raspberry-Pi-Pico-BaseCode/docs/accelerometer/activities/motion_detection.md

 ### Step 2: LED Connection

 - Insert the LEDs into the breadboard.
 The cathode (longer leg) should be connected to a GPIO pin on the Pi Pico and the anode (shorter leg) should be connected to a resistor, which is then connected to ground.
+The resistors are used to limit the current flowing through the LED, which prevents it from burning out.

 | GPIO Pin | LED Cathode | Resistor | Ground |
 |----------|-------------|----------|--------|